semanticdata/personal-site/src/blog/2025-09-15-when-being-wrong-goes-right/index.md

 description: "A few weeks ago, I got the kind of news that should've made me feel great but instead left me with a familiar knot in my stomach.
 The bids for our 2025 Sewer Rehabilitation Project had come in, and my estimates were high.
 Way high."
 date: 2025-09-15
 tags:
-    - Project-Management
+  - ProjectManagement
   - ADHD
   - RSD
-    - Life-Lessons
+  - LifeLessons
+wordCount: 992
 # image: ./cover-image.jpg
 # imageAlt: Photo by K O on Unsplash.
 ---